CintiaG/MuPET-Flow/README.md

 ### Pre-requisites

-These are the libraries required to run MuPET-FC.
+These are the libraries required to run MuPET-Flow.
 Here we provide links to their source or installation instructions.

 * [shiny](https://shiny.posit.co/r/getstarted/shiny-basics/lesson1/index.html)
 * [shinythemes](https://rstudio.github.io/shinythemes/)